Workflows

 Trees

 Trees are the entry point to a workflow.
 When a form is submitted, a webhook fires off a tree that begins the process.
-Every tree has a start node where the tree starts execution.
+Every tree has a "start" node where the tree starts execution.
 The process continues through a path of connectors, handlers, and routines.

 Routines

-You can use routines to encapsulate parts of a process that are used by multiple workflows.
+Routines encapsulate parts of a process that are used by multiple workflows.
 For example, let's say all of your workflows send an email.
 Rather than duplicate the logic used to look up the email recipient and send the email for each individual workflow, you can put the logic in a routine and reuse it.

 Handlers

-Handler are the workers of the workflow process.
-Handlers are snippets of Ruby code that do everything from CRUD operations, data formatting and manipulation, process implementation, and so much more.
-Using our earlier example, the code to look up an email recipient could be in a Recipient Lookup handler, and the execution for sending the email could be done by the SMTP handler.
+Handlers are the workers of the workflow process.
+Handlers are snippets of Ruby code that do everything from create/read/update/destroy (CRUD) operations, data formatting and manipulation, process implementation, and so much more.
+Using our earlier example, the code to look up an email recipient could be in a "Recipient Lookup" handler, and the execution for sending the email could be done by the SMTP handler.

 Connectors

 Workflows do not always follow the same path.
 Connectors allow you to create a path of execution through your workflow that can change.
-For example, let's say you are onboarding a new hire who will be remote and requires a cell phone instead of a desk phone.
+For example, let's say you are onboarding a new remote hire who requires a cell phone instead of a desk phone.
 When HR fills out the form to start the new hire process, they choose the "remote worker" option.
 When the workflow process reaches the point where it needs to know which type of phone to invoice, the workflow will check to see if the new hire is a remote worker or not.

-Updated 18 days ago
+Updated 4 months ago